Professor of Media and Culture

 Students take Film and Screen studies for a great variety of reasons; whether you wish to pursue a career in the creative industries, or simply explore your passion for screen media, the course will provide you with skills which open up a range of career opportunities.
 The most common sectors you may find work in are the media, creative, cultural and heritage industries.
 As well as traditional destinations in the film and broadcasting industries, you may also be interested in other media sectors such as publishing and research.

-Recent graduates from BA Film and Screen Studies have secured jobs with Disney, The BBC, and Channel 4, while others have formed their own independent media companies, have pursued careers in web design, publishing, teaching, or gone on to further academic study.
+Recent graduates from our film studies degree have secured jobs with Disney, The BBC, and Channel 4, while others have formed their own independent media companies, have pursued careers in web design, publishing, teaching, or gone on to further academic study.